 In conclusion, the results of this study showed that parent distress-promoting behaviors in an infant vaccination context have the strongest relationships with infant pain reactivity and regulation, in relation to other previously investigated aspects of parent behavior.
 Our study provides support for the use of a brief checklist of suboptimal parent behaviors to effectively capture the influence of parents on infant pain outcomes.
 From a broader clinical perspective, our results suggest that teaching parents what not to do may be at least as important as telling them what to do.
 Based on our findings, educating parents on the impact of distress-promoting behaviors is recommended to supplement parent education on effective pain management strategies during infant vaccinations (e.g., breastfeeding [26] and non-nutritive sucking [27,28]).
 Future directions for this line of research should include efforts to train primary care health professionals to screen for these suboptimal parent behaviors, with the goal of supporting parents in effectively soothing their infants’ pain post-vaccination.

 Acknowledgments: We would like to thank the families who participated in this study, as well as the clinic physicians, administrative staff, and research assistants who made data collection possible.
-Badovinac and Gennis are trainee members of Pain in Child Health (PICH).
+S. Badovinac and H. Gennis are trainee members of Pain in Child Health (PICH).

 Funding: This work was supported by the Canadian Institutes of Health Research under Grant MOP-84511 (RPR) and a Canadian Graduate Scholarship—Master’s (HG); the Ontario Ministry of Research and Innovation under Grant ER08-05-219 (RPR); the Canada Foundation for Innovation under Grant 29908 (RPR); the Ontario Graduate Scholarship Program (SB; HG); Meighen Wright Graduate Scholarships in Maternal-Child Health (SB; HG); and funds from Dr. Pillai Riddell’s York University Research Chair in Pain and Mental Health.